 The Horse & Groom, an 18th-century pub but with a modern feel, has one of the most spacious beer gardens close to Lincoln city centre.
 It has a great accessible location where Carholme Road meets the west end of the Brayford Waterfront.

 The pub is run by the Ever So Sensible group, which has several pubs and restaurants across the Midlands, including a couple more in Lincoln – the Royal William IV and the Duke William Hotel.
+It also runs the Ferry Boat in Washingborough nearby.
 All of the group’s pubs use the same app-based booking system, so you can order food and drinks from your phone and have it delivered to your table.

 This pub serves hearty food, which is delicious if a little pricy compared to other pubs outside the city centre.
 You can wash it down with one of the fine Lincolnshire ales on offer.